Chapter 2: Biology -- The Rules for Life

 2.9In creating a living entity, when do the rules change from 'atomic' rules to rules for life?

 We can identify the chemicals and molecules that are essential to life.
 What we have more difficulty with is deciding where and when the rules associated with life come into effect.
-At some point after the creation of our universe, atoms combined to create complex molecules containing the blueprint for life – DNA.
+At some point after the creation of our Universe, atoms combined to create complex molecules containing the blueprint for life – DNA.
 The cells containing DNA had acquired a momentous property in the evolutionary scheme.
-We know approximately when, about 3.5 billion years ago, and are coming closer to understanding how.
-As regards rules, atomic structures that had been governed purely by the laws of Physics, now in some mysterious way obey an additional set of rules that belong to the relatively new branch of science we term "Biology".
+We know approximately when this happened, about 3.5 billion years ago, and are coming closer to understanding how.
+As regards rules, atomic structures that had been governed purely by the laws-of-physics, now in some mysterious way obey an additional set of rules that belong to the branch of science we term “Biology”.

 2.10Where do Stem-Cells get their instructions from?